 „All people are like grass, and all their faithfulness is like the flowers of the field.
 The grass withers and the flowers fall, but the word of our God endures forever.”
 (Isaiah 40:6-8)

-God does not give us a guarantee for fulfilling our personal expectations and desires in life.
+God does not give us a guarantee for fulfilling our expectations and desires in life.
 He gives us just one guarantee and security – Himself and His Love.
 In Christ, through faith, we have constant access to Him.
 He is always available and at our disposal.
 For those who seek and trust Him, He guarantees joy, peace, and satisfaction in all circumstances, regardless of unmet expectations.

-Happiness not depending on our expectations
+Happiness Not Depending on our Expectations

 Let’s accept that people and circumstances will inevitably disappoint us.
-Let us learn to forgive and accept ourselves, others, life, and hand over our expectations and our disappointments to God.
+Let us learn to forgive and accept ourselves, others, and life, and hand over our expectations and our disappointments to God.
 His response to our unmet expectations and disappointments is His grace.

 It is the power and energy to persevere and even increase our joy and satisfaction whatever happens.
 This is the ongoing transformation in the image of Christ, and the ability to humble ourselves.
 It is the power to live a responsible and free life.
 Let’s accept that our happiness is not measured by the number of met expectations or fulfilled desires, but by knowing God’s love.

-Your turn
+Your Turn

 How are you dealing with your unmet expectations?
 To what extent do they determine your joy and satisfaction?
 You are welcome to share and comment!